ofnote/gestop/README.md

 ##### MediaPipe C++ API

-1. Clone mediapipe and set it up.
-Make sure the provided hand tracking example is working.
+1. Download mediapipe and set it up.
+MediaPipe >=0.8.0 is **NOT** supported and should no be used.
+Make sure the provided hand tracking example is working to verify if all dependencies are installed.
 2. Clone this repo in the top level directory of mediapipe.
-Install all dependencies.
+Install all of Gestop's dependencies.
 3. Run the instructions below to build and then execute the code.

 *Note:* Run build instructions in the `mediapipe/` directory, not inside this directory.